Sujal942/Latency-Topology-Visualizer/README.md

 │   │   ├── header.tsx            # The main application header.
 │   │   └── map-container.tsx     # The core component that renders the 3D globe.
 │   │   └── LatencyTable.tsx      # Page displaying server data in a table.
+│   │   └── liveMarketData.tsx    # The page for the live crypto ticker data.
+│   │   └── MarketDashboard.tsx   # component for switching tabs
 │   └── ui                        # Reusable UI components from ShadCN.
 ├── data
 │   └── data.json                 # Static data for server and cloud region locations.